Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/205-Containers.md

 </figure>

 What is being discussed in this subsection may be a bit surprising.
-Containers are often marketed as a way to provide reproducible science and as an easy way to transfer software from one machine to another machine.
-However, containers are neither of those and this becomes very clear when using containers build on your typical Mellanox/NVIDIA InfiniBand based clusters with Intel processors and NVIDIA GPUs on LUMI.
+Containers are often **marketed as a way to provide reproducible science and as an easy way to transfer software** from one machine to another machine.
+However, **containers are neither of those** and this becomes very clear when using containers build on your typical Mellanox/NVIDIA InfiniBand based clusters with Intel processors and NVIDIA GPUs on LUMI.
 This is only true if you transport software between sufficiently similar machines (which is why they do work very well in, e.g., the management nodes of a cluster, or a server farm).

+First, **exact reproducibility is a myth.**
-First, computational results are almost never 100% reproducible because of the very nature of how computers work.
+Computational results are almost never 100% reproducible because of the very nature of how computers work.
 If you use any floating point computation, you can only expect reproducibility of sequential codes between equal hardware.
 As soon as you change the
 CPU type, some floating point computations may produce slightly different results, and as soon as you go parallel